Are you looking for a noisy toy for your rabbit to play with?

 We have tested out all of these toys with our bunnies at home and share their reactions and tell you how these toys performed not just on the day but in the long term.
 We have been house rabbit parents for over 20 years and understand how different rabbit behave differently with each toy.

-We know every rabbit has its own personality so we have also gathered lots of anecdotal evidence from our rabbit proofing community on Facebook which at the time of this guide has over 50K members.
-This has helped us to learn what toys are a favourite and what toys can have unexpected issues.
+We know every rabbit has its own personality, so we have also gathered lots of anecdotal evidence from our rabbit proofing community on Facebook which at the time of this guide has over 50K members.
+This has helped us to learn what toys are a favorite and what toys can have unexpected issues.

-How we rated them for Value for money, Fun Mess and Noise
+How we rated each noisy rabbit toy for Value for money, Fun Mess and Noise

 To help you compare each toy we have given them a rating on three criteria, Value for money, fun and mess.